DanHardtDK/ellipsisGPT3/README.md

   <li>text-babbage-001</li>
   </ul>

-  The following command produces results for the davinci-003 model:
+  The following command produces results for the davinci-003 model as they were reported in the paper:

   <b>runModelBatch.pl text-davinci-003 100 logfile.out 5</b>